matthiaskoenig/mcp/docs/07_mca.rst

 However, the value depends on the absolute value of the parameter, i.e., *absolute sensitivity*.

 **Logarithmic sensitivity**
-Often it is more useful to look at *relative senitivity* or *logarithmic sensitivity*
+Often it is more useful to look at *relative senitivity* or *logarithmic sensitivity* (scaling/normalization)

 .. math:: \frac{d \left( \frac{f(p)}{f(p^0)} \right)}{d \left( \frac{p}{p^0} \right)} = \frac{p^0}{f(p^0)} \frac{df(p)}{dp} = \frac{d \ln f(p)}{d \ln p}

+An advantage is that scaled sensitivities are unitless, but could be undefined for certain parameter/value combinations.

 **Example**